-Things started off normally enough from the team of ‘mad scientists’.
-Co-founders Pete Gillespie and Jos Ruffell first introduced us to selection of six experimental beers.
-This included samples of the Chateau Aro – a beer conditioned on pinot noir grape skins and aged in wine barrels that gleeful breaks the adage ‘never mix grape and grain.’
-There was also Death from Above – inspired by Vietnamese Mango Salad and made with mango, chili, mint, and lime juice.
+Things started off normally enough from the crew of ‘mad scientists’.
+Co-founders Pete Gillespie and Jos Ruffell first introduced us to a selection of six experimental beers.
+This included samples of Death from Above – inspired by Vietnamese mango salad and made with mango, chili, mint, and lime juice.
+There was also Chateau Aro – a beer conditioned on pinot noir grape skins and aged in wine barrels that gleeful broke the adage ‘never mix grape and grain.’
 Capping off the tasting was the Dark Resonance – with my favourite story of brewing a beer to date.

 For their six hundred and sixty sixth batch of beer (666), the team procured a playlist of doom metal, chronologically ordered with no repeats.
 They then submerged a speaker into the beer and serenaded the yeast with metal music for 11 days.
 The result was a Black IPA made with the dankest of hops and boasting a 10.3% ABV.